← All projects

 Renkaiden ensimmäisen PU- ja 3D-tuloste prototyypit

-Image 1 First PU and 3D print prototypes of tyres
+Image 1 First PU and 3D print prototypes of the wheels

 AutoJoe-rengasvalmistuksen konseptin prototyypi